Toyota and Kia bet on sports cars to turbocharge brands

-DETROIT (Reuters) - Asian rivals Toyota Motor Corp (7203.T) and Kia Motors (000270.KS) unveiled concept sports cars this week that appear to target different demographics but share a common goal to add some sizzle to their brands.
+DETROIT, Jan 14 (Reuters) - Asian rivals Toyota Motor Corp and Kia Motors unveiled concept sports cars this week that appear to target different demographics but share a common goal to add some sizzle to their brands.

 Toyota said the FT-1, a muscular-looking coupe unveiled Monday at the Detroit auto show, would deliver the type of heart-pumping performance CEO Akio Toyoda has complained is lacking in its fleet of reliable but predictably designed cars.